This article was originally featured on lifeadvancer.com

 Showering, and washing your body and the hair only with water is absolutely sufficient.
 You head hair will quickly become a lot stronger, denser, will look healthier and will smell great.
 There will be a period of about six weeks to survive until the production of scalp sebum comes back into its natural balance.
 The same will happen with your skin.
 No more lotions necessary to level out the drying effect of shower gel.
 You will even realize that you do not need any deodorant.
 A healthy nutrition can highly support that process so does being in emotional and mental balance.
 After that, you will never want to wash your hair and body with shampoo or soap again.
 For your head hair, using wooden combs avoids the disturbing static electricity and stimulates the blood circulation on the scalp.

 Let it dry naturally, if possible in the sun.
 Only put it in a knot when fully dry to prevent it from breaking or causing headaches.

 And then: Raise your arms in joy about the newly gained freedom of not having to spend all this money and time for hair care and depilation anymore.
 Start loving your hair.
 Show your hairy armpits with pride

-The texts I share are always based on downloads I receive and/or on experiences of clients and my own.
+The texts I share are always based on my own intuition and/or on experiences of clients, friends and my own.
 I do not claim what I share to be the ultimate truth.
 I encourage everyone to only take what resonates to find your own truth and wisdom.
 As this is universal wisdom, I do not claim any copyright.
 Please feel free to share this content as long as you keep its message complete so that the meaning does not get twisted.
 Thank you.
-With lots of light and love, Vera Ingeborg
+Vera